PrachiKumari04/PrachiKumari04/README.md

 ## 🚀 About Me
 - 🔭 **Currently Working On**: Enhancing my skills in **Frontend Development** and **UI/UX Design**.
-- 🌱 **Learning Goals**: Building scalable full-stack applications & contributing to open source.
+- 🌱 **Learning Goals**: Building scalable full-stack applications & contributing to open source and improving my figma skills.
-- 🎨 **Hobbies**: Designing on Figma, brainstorming app ideas, and reading tech blogs.
+- 🎨 **Hobbies**: Designing and playing football.
 - 👯 **Open to Collaborate**: If you have exciting projects, let's connect!

 ---